Motor Vehicle Study Programmes

 Available motor vehicle study programmes

-Beyond this you can move into an apprenticeship or progress on to our Level 2 Diploma in Vehicle Inspection, and this covers inspection, maintenance, replacement and repair of many vehicle parts, as well as four-wheel alignment.
+Beyond this you can progress on to our Level 2 Diploma in Vehicle Inspection apprenticeship, and this covers inspection, maintenance, replacement and repair of many vehicle parts, as well as four-wheel alignment.

 How do I apply?